 The old Cherokee simply replied, “The one you feed.”

 Today, practice “walking like an Indian.”
 Get outside, walk quietly, ground your feet into the earth.
-No coincidence that great walking meditation teachers, like Thich Nhat Hanh and Natalie Goldberg, teach a similar walking meditation.
-Breathe, walk quietly, feel the corners of your feet as you intentionally place them.
-But most of all, be connected to the landscape – the earth, the sounds of the birds chirping, the ever changing sky.
+No coincidence that great walking meditation teachers like Thich Nhat Hanh and Natalie Goldberg lead a similar walking meditation.
+Breathe and feel the corners of your feet as you intentionally place them.
+Most of all, be connected to the landscape: the earth, the sounds of the birds chirping, the ever-changing sky.
 And walk the walk of “The Indian Ten Commandments,” today.
-Many ways, many overlays, too.

-A final quote from Crazy Horse, passing the peace pipe with Sitting Bull, four days before he was assassinated: Go figure.
+I leave you with a final quote from Crazy Horse as he passed the peace pipe with Sitting Bull four days before he was assassinated.
+Go figure.

 ”Upon suffering beyond suffering; the Red Nation shall rise again and it shall be a blessing for a sick world.